Ultra-thin corrugated metamaterial film as large-area transmission dynode: Introduction

-TiPC will improve upon PMTs in terms of timing and spatial resolution by using tynodes.
-A tynode is an ultra-thin membrane that allows for transmission secondary electron emission (TSEE): an incoming primary electron (PE) will generate multiple transmission secondary electrons (TSE) within a membrane as the PE transmits through it.
-This allows tynodes to be closely stacked on top of each other, which benefits the timing resolution.
-The more homogenous and stronger electric field between the tynodes will reduce the spread in arrival time of TSEs.
-Also, the TSEs are less susceptible to external magnetic field due to the increased electric field strength.
-Moreover, 2D spatial information can be acquired with the planar tynodes by using a CMOS pixelchip as read-out.
+TiPC will improve upon PMTs in terms of time and spatial resolution.
+The core innovation is the use of tynodes as multiplication stages and a CMOS pixel chip as read-out.
+A tynode is an ultra-thin membrane that is optimized for transmission secondary electron emission.
+An incoming primary electron (\gls{PE}) will generate multiple transmission secondary electrons (\gls{TSE}s) within the membrane as the PE transmits through it.
+This allows tynodes to be closely stacked on top of each other.
+This design/configuration has many benefits.
+First, the electric fields between the planar tynodes are more uniform and stronger.
+The electron paths are more uniform, which reduces the electron transit time spread and improves the overall time resolution.
+Second, the increased electric field strength makes TSEs less susceptible to external magnetic fields.
+Third, 2D spatial information can be acquired using a CMOS pixel chip as read out.
+Last, TiPC is a compact planar photodetector.